-Congresswoman Deb Haaland
+Interior Secretary Deb Haaland

 Congresswoman Haley Stevens

 Haley Stevens turned a red district blue in suburban Detroit and ushered in a new generation of leadership in the U.S. Congress.
 After making her winning ads in 2018, we kept this competitive seat blue in 2020 by focusing on the Congresswoman’s innovative efforts to help Michigan manufacturers respond to the coronavirus crisis.

 Mayor Joyce Craig

 Joyce Craig, a former alderwoman with an unparalleled work ethic, ran for Mayor of Manchester, New Hampshire in 2017.
 With McKenna Media’s help, Mayor Craig became the first woman mayor ever in Manchester and the first Democratic mayor in nearly 15 years.
 She is serving her second term.